MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_mod_diffalg.rst

 MAD-NG is a tracking code that never composes elements maps during tracking, but performs a *functional application* of elements physics to user-defined input differential maps modelled as sets of TPSAs (one per variable).
 Tracking particles orbits is a specific case where the "differential" maps are of order 0, i.e. they contain only the scalar part of the maps and no derivatives.
 Therefore, TPSAs must also behave as scalars in polymorphic codes like MAD-NG, so that the same equations of motion can be applied by the same functions to particle orbits and differential maps.
 Thus, the :var:`track` command, and by extension the :var:`cofind` (closed orbit search) and :var:`twiss` commands, never use TPSAs as interpolation functions and the results are as accurate as for tracking particles orbits.
 In particular, it preserves the symplectic structure of the phase space if the applied elements maps are themselves `symplectic maps <https://en.wikipedia.org/wiki/Symplectomorphism>`_.

 Users may be tempted to compute or compose elements maps to model whole elements or even large lattice sections before applying them to some input differential maps in order to speed up tracking or parallelise computations.
-But this approach leads to the two types of approximations that we have just explained: the resulting map is not only truncated, thus loosing local feed-down effects implied by e.g. a translation from orbit :math:`x` to :math:`x+h(s)` along the path :math:`s` or equivalently by the misalignment of the elements, but the derivatives are also approximated for each particle orbit by the global composition calculated on a nearby orbit, typically the zero orbit.
-So as the addition of floating point numbers is not associative, the composition of truncated maps is not associative too.
+But this approach leads to the two types of approximations that we have just explained: the resulting map is not only truncated, thus loosing local feed-down effects implied by e.g. a translation from orbit :math:`x` to :math:`x+h(s)` along the path :math:`s` or equivalently by the misalignment of the elements, but the derivatives are also approximated for each particle orbit by the global composition calculated on a nearby orbit, typically the zero orbit like in MAD-X. So as the addition of floating point numbers is not associative, the composition of truncated maps is not associative too.

 The following equations show the successive refinement of the type of calculations performed by the tracking codes, starting from the worst but common approximations at the top-left to the more general and accurate functional application without approximation at the bottom-right, as computed by MAD-NG: